-If you are not a tax resident, i.e. if you do not stay in Andorra but your income is generated in the Principality, you’ll be charged an income tax of 10% on all economic activity that occurs within the country’s jurisdiction.
+If you are not a tax resident (i.e. if you do not stay in Andorra), but your income is generated in the principality, you will have to pay IRNR.
+Levied at a rate of 10%, IRNR is payable on all economic activity that occurs within the country’s jurisdiction.

-Once you formally become a resident, you will be eligible for the tiered tax brackets and income adjusted rates mentioned above.
-Though this 10% is still a very low rate for income tax, it’s important to note that Andorra does not have taxation treaties with a wide range of countries yet, so you may be taxed twice.
+Once you formally become a resident, you will be eligible for the tiered tax brackets and income adjusted rates mentioned further up.
+Although the 10% rate is still a very low for income tax, it’s important to note that Andorra currently has taxation treaties with only 24 countries.
+Depending on where you live, you may be taxed twice.